FireStreaker2/Bad-Typing-Converter/README.md

 ## TODO
 * host project & connect to a domain
 * try not to leak my api keys
+* add a switcher between gpt-3 and gpt-2
+* add an extra info and settings thing
+* npm commands

 ## Credits
 <a href="https://stackoverflow.com/">Stack Overflow</a>